sveasmart/updater-protocol/README.md

 # Updater protocol

 This is the protocol used between Device Updaters and the Updater Hub.
-All methods are HTTP GET requests.

-## GET Method: "Update Me"
+## HTTP GET Method: "Update Me"

 The Updater uses this method to find out if it needs to download a new update.